NotDhruvK/ezPay/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 We are open to suggestions and feedbacks!
-Do reach out to us via our emails.
+Do reach out to us via our e-mail IDs.
 We would love to hear a word from you!

 <!-- CONNECT WITH US -->
 ## Connect with Us

-Reach out to us via our email IDs:
+Reach out to us via our e-mail IDs:
 1. Prasad Parab: prasadparab1602@gmail.com
 2. Medhavi Sinha: onemoremedhavi@gmail.com
 3. Dhruv Kadam: dhruvadam@gmail.com